shift0x/vwap-dynamic-fee-hook/README.md

 ```

 ## 4. Configure the app
-Open the file `app/app.config.ts` and edit the following configurations as needed.
+Open the file `app/app.config.ts` and edit the following configurations as desired.
 The application supports an arbitrary number of chains to aggregate swaps from, but consult with the brevis team to ensure the source/target chainId mappings have been implemented in the system.

 ``` javascript
 {